Ben Houser

 Benjamin Franklin Houser (November 30, 1883 – January 15, 1952) was an American first baseman in Major League Baseball.
 He played for the Philadelphia Athletics during the 1910 season, the Boston Rustlers in 1911, and the Boston Braves in 1912.
 He tied for 8th in home runs in 1912 with 8 while playing for the Boston Braves.

 In 162 games over three seasons, Houser posted a .267 batting average (126-for-472) with 58 runs, 9 home runs, 75 RBI and 37 bases on balls.
 He finished his career with a .989 fielding percentage as a first baseman.

+After his playing career, Houser became the head baseball coach at Bowdoin College, remaining in that position for 15 years.
+During that time he also served as the head coach of the ice hockey team and was a trainer for the football team.